Information

 LF Postdocs

-The Lundbeck Foundation Postdoc Call invites applicants from any research field to submit proposals with potential short- or long-term benefits for the advancement of neuroscience and/or therapies for nervous system disorders.
+The Lundbeck Foundation Postdoc Call invites applicants from research fields with the potential to contribute to the short- or long-term advancement of neuroscience and/or therapies for nervous system disorders to submit proposals.

 About the grant